 I searched the Internet for the phrase "American is great because" and found the following...

-Stephen Ambrose, an American historian, studied and wrote about the American military.
-In his book, The VICTORS: Eisenhower and His Boys: The Men of World War II, he tried to answer the question how simple citizen soldiers could have faced such great evil and conquered.
+The VICTORS: Eisenhower and His Boys: The Men of World War II, he tried to answer the question how simple citizen soldiers could have faced such great evil and conquered.
 He wrote this:

 "At the core, the American citizen soldiers knew the difference between right and wrong, and they didn't want to live in a world in which wrong prevailed.
 So they fought, and won, and we all of us, living and yet to be born, must be forever profoundly grateful."